-To download a full-color copy of the Colloquium poster to print for your department, organization, or church, please click HERE.
+A downloadable, a full-color copy of the Colloquium poster for your department, organization, or church can be downloaded HERE.

 (a more detailed schedule will be provided to attendees upon arrival)

 10 – 11 AM Calvin Studies Society Board Meeting

 11 AM – 1 PM Arrivals and Registration

 1:30 – 2:45 PM Session 1: Sujin Pak – “Calvin Beyond Literal and Allegorical Readings: Calvin and Old Testament Metaphors”

 ➢ Chair: Jeff Watt

 3:00 – 4:15 PM Session 2: Michael VanderWeele – “What Can Literary Studies Learn from Calvin's Reading of Deuteronomy?”

 ➢ Chair: Aron Reppmann

 4:30 – 5:45 PM Session 3: Jeff Fisher – “Calvin and Oecolampadius on the Servant Songs in Isaiah”